 Why each ingredient is good for you!

-Lemon– Lemon is chock-full of Vitamin C which is a powerful antioxidant for fertility, and is known to prevent age-related decline in ovarian function.
+Lemon– Lemon is chock-full of Vitamin C which is a powerful antioxidant for fertility, and is thought to prevent age-related decline in ovarian function.
 Vitamin C is also associated with a shorter time until pregnancy.
 The lemon peel has pectin which helps emulsify the fats you add in and the lemon oils.
 Lemon peel also has additional antioxidants which are crucial for developing healthy eggs (these particular ones are oligomeric proanthocyanidins or OPCs).
 Supposedly some of the substances in the lemon peel also help remove harmful forms of estrogen from your body (like those from chemicals).

 Sunflower Lecithin– Lecithin (NOT soy lecithin) is naturally occurring in many foods, including eggs.
 In fact if there was an organic egg yolk lecithin I would totally use that instead of the sunflower!
 But all my research shows that sunflower lecithin is a helpful supplement for overall health.
 It has healing effects on the liver, nervous system, and kidney.
 The choline in lecithin is an essential nutrient that lowers the risk of neural tube defects and helps prevent homocysteine levels (which are associated with miscarriage) from becoming too high.
 Most women don’t get enough choline, so this is a good way to add it to your diet.

 Vitamin E– Vitamin E is a fat-soluble antioxident that is thought to have a beneficial effect on egg quality.
 Some studies show it reduces free radical damage in ovarian follicles.
-A good multi-tocopherol Vitamin E is a good supplement to the fertility diet, and the body processes it best when taken with Vitamin C. Although the people who originally developed this recipe reccomend huge doses of Vitamin E, I have some concerns about large doses of Vitamin E over long periods of time.
+A good multi-tocopherol Vitamin E is a good supplement to the fertility diet, and the body processes it best when taken with Vitamin C. Although the people who originally developed this recipe recommend huge doses of Vitamin E, I have some concerns about large doses of Vitamin E over long periods of time.
 I advise you to talk to your doctor and do your own research to decide on your dosage.
-Out of an abundance of caution I am recommending (and I personally use) a very modest dosage of 100 IU.
+Out of an abundance of caution I I personally use a very modest dosage of 100 IU.

 Cinnamon– The cinnamon is optional as I think it changes the overall taste and sensation of the drink.
 The one really great thing about ceylon cinnamon is that it helps balance blood sugar levels- something very important for women with PCOS.
 Try your drink with and without the cinnamon and see what you think!
 Don’t put in more than the ½ tsp, as it can be harmful in large doses.
+Honestly, I usually skip this, I’m not a fan of the taste.

 Are you already drinking lemon water every day?
 Are you going to try this whole-lemon drink?
 Leave a comment with what you thought of the taste!